escapecreative/design-upgrade-learndash/readme.txt

 We designed the plugin to be just specific enough to override LearnDash's default styles, but not so specific that you'll need to use a ton of selectors to override our specifity.
 All CSS in child themes and Additional CSS will take precedence over our styles.

 ### Pro Version

+**NOTE:** The Pro version should be LD3-ready by June 24th.
+You can still use it in "Legacy" mode, but many more styles will be added for the "LearnDash 3.0" template very soon.

 **Need custom styles?** Our [pro version](https://escapecreative.com/products/design-upgrade-learndash/?utm_source=wordpress.org&utm_medium=free%20plugin&utm_campaign=readme) uses the Customizer to bring you **over 80 customizable design options.** Completely customize your LearnDash site with just a few clicks.